harishboopathi/Bluestamp_portfolio_2023/index.md

 1. 5g Servos - these are what move the arm, they are programmed to move from anywhere from 0-180 degrees.
 2. Arduino Nano - this is what takes the code and inputs and tells certain pins on the Arduino to power, essentially it moves and controls the servos.
 The Arduino nano has pins on the bottom which vary from grounding, 5-volt power, reading and transmitting data, and data ports.
 The data ports are used to receive and send signals to the different things connected to it for example in my case how much to move the servo.
 Also, It can be used to receive, when it takes the input of the joystick.
 3. Arduino Nano shield - this takes the pins of the Arduino and expands it to be more user-friendly.
 It also adds the necessary components to input more power into the system as the servos need more than the 5v that the Arduino provides.
 I used this to plug in my servos and also used this to add my 9v power supply.
-4. Joysticks - This turns the hand movments into signals that the arduino can understand and is used to control the arm
+4. Joysticks - This turns the hand movements into signals that the Arduino can understand and is used to control the arm
 ## Challenges
 One main challenge I faced was trying to add my Bluetooth module to control the arm using a phone app.
 When trying to connect the first issue I encountered was that I was unable to build my code onto the Arduino.
 The reason for this was I was plugging the bluetooth modules transmitting data cable into the default read data pin on the Arduino.
 This meant that the Arduino wasn't reading the code I was uploading but the bluetooth module was instead so the code didn't upload.
 ## Next steps